hneemann/Digital/README.md

 - Good performance: The example processor can be clocked at 120 kHz.
 - Supports large circuits: The "Conway's Game of Life" example consists of about 2400 active components and works just fine.
-- Its possible to use custom components which are implemented in Java and packed in a jar file.
+- It is possible to use custom components which are implemented in Java and packed in a jar file.
   See this [example](https://github.com/hneemann/digitalCustomComponents) for details.
 - Simple remote TCP interface which e.g. allows an [assembler IDE](https://github.com/hneemann/Assembler) to control the simulator.